 Q: I'd like to book an appointment. what do i do?

-- If you'd like to have a brief phone conversation before scheduling, to ask questions or to see which of our therapists is the right fit, please Email info@proactivepsychotherapy to schedule a ten minute phone call.
+If you'd like to have a brief phone conversation before scheduling, to ask questions or to see which of our therapists is the right fit, please Email info@proactivepsychotherapy to schedule a brief phone call.

 Q: What are your session fees?

 Initial intake appointment - 60 minutes - $165